cardano-scaling/hydra/docs/standalone/audit_guidelines.md

 With Hydra Head Protocol Implementation we refer to the software component that is used to operate a node in the Hydra Head protocol.
 The `hydra-node` allows its users to open a head, lock funds in it, connect to peers, process transactions as a layer 2, close a head and unlock the corresponding funds.
 It is comprised by the Hydra plutus scripts, Hydra head chain layer, layer 2 code, network communication between peers, and an API for clients to connect and use the node.

 * Source code repository: [input-output-hk/hydra](https://github.com/input-output-hk/hydra)
-* Version ready to be audited: [0.9.0](https://github.com/input-output-hk/hydra/releases/tag/0.9.0)
+* Version ready to be audited: Any [release](https://github.com/input-output-hk/hydra/releases) after version 0.9.0

 The following parts are described below:
  - Hydra plutus scripts (on-chain code)